circuitdao/docs/docs/user-guide/liquidation.md

 ![Liquidation auction](./../../static/img/Liquidation_Auction_diagram.png)

-The auction starts with a **Start Price** (SP), calculated as the [Statutes Price](../../technical-manual/statutes) multiplied by the **Starting Price Factor** (SPF).
+The auction starts with a **Start Price**, calculated as the [Statutes Price](../../technical-manual/statutes) multiplied by the **Starting Price Factor** (SPF).
 The SPF is a factor slightly greater than 100% to account for a potential rebound in the XCH price before the auction starts.

 As the auction is underway, the auction price automatically decreases step-by-step every few blocks as defined by the **Auction Price TTL** parameter.